 Depending on what you want to do with your machine learning skills, you could take a few different learning approaches.
 Since machine learning is a subfield of data science, you’ll want to start by learning programming languages that are popularly used in the field.
 These languages include Python, R, and SQL.
 Use any of the links below to start learning these languages:

 Once you’ve mastered these languages, check out any of the following courses to learn how to use them for machine learning:

-If you're looking for a more cohesive approach, our Data Scientist Career Path might be right for you.
-It'll take the guesswork out of what to learn and in what order.
-It'll also prepare you for other types of tasks, in addition to machine learning work.
+If you’re looking for a more cohesive approach, our Data Scientist: Machine Learning Specialist career path might be right for you.
+It’ll take the guesswork out of what to learn and in what order.
+It’ll also prepare you for other types of tasks, in addition to machine learning work.